 And it might not be noticeable right away, but walk away a bit and turn back around.
 Then you can see the right profile of the Face Mask Rock.
 The right profile looks completely different from the left side!
 But I guess that’s the beauty of natural rock formations.

-Panoramic views from Mt Nicholson hike: southern Hong Kong
+7. See panoramic views from Mt Nicholson hike: southern HK Island

 After seeing the Face Mask Rock, there is a flat area where you can take a break and enjoy the view.
 This is the perfect spot to take in southern Hong Kong’s unobstructed views, including Deep Water Bay, Ocean Park, Wong Chuk Hang and Aberdeen.